gridonic/coding/guidelines/css/README.md

 - `border`
 - `border-radius`

-Often times we don't need to set all the values a shorthand property represents.
+Often times we don’t need to set all the values a shorthand property represents.
 For example, HTML headings only set top and bottom margin, so when necessary, only override those two values.
 Excessive use of shorthand properties often leads to sloppier code with unnecessary overrides and unintended side effects.

 The Mozilla Developer Network has a great article on [shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) for those unfamiliar with notation and behavior.